bojiutk/2018-07-31-chicagofed/index.md

   Modify the block below if there are any special requirements.
 {% endcomment %}
 <p id="requirements">
-  <strong>Requirements:</strong> Participants must bring a laptop with a
+  <strong>Requirements:</strong>
-  Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
-They should have a few specific software packages installed (listed
+ Participants must register through the Federal Reserve Bank's internal systems (Website to register (http://www.cvent.com/**)).
+Participants from Economic Research need not bring computers; participants from other departments need to bring a laptop with a Mac, Linux, or Windows operating system and make sure required software applications (listed below) are installed prior to the workshop.
-  <a href="#setup">below</a>).
  They are also required to abide by
   {% if page.carpentry == "swc" %}
   Software Carpentry's
   {% elsif page.carpentry == "dc" %}